 - 15.1.1 The transportation network should be developed in accordance with Map 9: Transportation Network and the Bearspaw Network Analysis as amended.
-The classification of the County road network may be refined through further transportation analysis and/or at the Local Plan stage. - 15.1.2 A Traffic Impact Assessment shall be required as part of the Local Plan preparation and/or subdivision application process in accordance with the County Servicing Standards. - 15.1.3 Where identified in the County's Long-Range Transportation Network Plan or other functional planning documents, road dedication shall be provided at the time of subdivision. - 15.1.4 The attenuation of noise, if required by the Municipality, should be achieved through measures other than fences, such as, innovative subdivision design, landscaping and undulating berms and/or terrain.
+The classification of the County road network may be refined through further transportation analysis and/or at the Conceptual Scheme or Master Site Development Plan stage. - 15.1.2 A Traffic Impact Assessment shall be required as part of the Conceptual Scheme or Master Site Development Plan preparation and/or subdivision application process in accordance with the County Servicing Standards. - 15.1.3 Where identified in the County's Long-Range Transportation Network Plan or other functional planning documents, road dedication shall be provided at the time of subdivision. - 15.1.4 The attenuation of noise, if required by the County, should be achieved through measures other than fences, such as, innovative subdivision design, landscaping and undulating berms and/or terrain.